Nebulaevo/Paon/documentation/references/api-endpoint.md

 By sending a **POST** request to `/my-site-name/` we get the HTML fragments of a page, rendered with the context provided in the POST data.

-### SSR POST Data Format
+### SSR POST Data : Format

-It's a key/value pair object with 2 keys:
+It's a key-value pair object with 2 keys:
 - `url` : the url of the page we want to render
-- `context` : a key/value pair object that will be provided to the page component as props.
+- `context` : a key-value pair object that will be provided to the page component as props.

 ```JSON5
 { // POST Data for SSR page request